MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 ## Clean up resources

-If you've set up a Grafana environment on Azure, you're charged when resources are running whether you're using them or not.
+If you set up a Grafana environment on Azure, you're charged when resources are running whether you're using them or not.
 To avoid incurring additional charges, clean up the resource group created in this article.

 1. On the left menu in the Azure portal, select **Resource groups** > **Grafana**.
 1. On your resource group page, select **Delete**, enter **Grafana** in the text box, and then select **Delete**.